natebrunelle/cs4102_su20/markdown/pa.md

 - `lollypop0.txt` is a graph with vertices in a "lollypop" shape, meaning there is a straight line of nodes connected to nodes in a loop.
 The query node is at the start of the "stick" of the lollypop, so the answer should be **False**.
 - `lollypop5.txt` is the same lollypop graph as above, but now the query node is in the candy portion of the lollypop.
 The answer should be **True**.

-To give input to your program, you should just run the program, then copy-paste the contents of a file into the console (the place that things print to in your IDE).
-To provide output, simply print to the consol.
-Make sure you do not have any print statements besides just your answer!
+To give input to your program, you should just run the program.
+At first nothing will appear to happen, but then if you copy-paste the contents of a file into the console (the place that things print to in your IDE) and hit "enter" the code should run.
+The starter code parses the input for you and invokes a function using those parameters.
+To provide output, simply print to the console.
+Make sure you do not have any print statements besides just your answer.

 There will be additional tests run when you submit that you will not have direct access to, so make sure you do some debugging on your own, too!